 - 1. As required by Government Code Section 65852.2, an accessory dwelling unit shall: - a.
 Be deemed to be an accessory use or an accessory building. - b.
 Not be considered to exceed the allowable density for the lot upon which it is located. - c.
 Be deemed to be a residential use that is consistent with the existing Coastal Land Use Plan and zoning designation for the lot on which the accessory dwelling unit is located. - d.
 Not be considered in the application of any local ordinance, policy, or program to limit residential growth. - 2.
-A lot may contain only one accessory dwelling unit, and it shall be accessory to and located on the same lot as an existing or proposed single-family dwelling. - 3.
-An accessory dwelling unit shall not be located on a lot that contains more than one dwelling.
+A lot may contain no more than one accessory dwelling unit, and it shall be accessory to and located on the same lot as an existing or proposed single-family or multiple-family dwelling.